silver13/H8mini_blue_board/README.md

 _this is currently alpha stage (needs testing)_

-The H8 uses a stm32f030 and a XN297L radio
+The H8 uses a stm32f030 and a XN297L 3 wire radio

 ###11.05
 * added linux compilation support